 Okay, here we go.

-If you are “weathering” yourself, put chucks of the cooked cornbread into gallon sized storage bag.
-Close the bag and then crumble into small pieces to represent sediment.
+If you are “weathering” yourself, put chunks of the cooked cornbread into a gallon-sized storage bag.
+Close the bag and then crumble it into small pieces to represent sediment.
 Count out enough of the mini cups so that each group will have 3 (one filled with each color).

 Instruct students to put one tablespoon of cornbread into their cup and gently tap the cup on the table.
 Then, students should choose a different color of cornbread and add that to the cup.